simplyYan/GalaktaGlare/README.md

 The documentation is available on the [Wiki of this repository](https://github.com/simplyYan/GalaktaGlare/wiki/Docs).

 ## License
-GalaktaGlare is open-source and under the BSD-3-Clause license
+GalaktaGlare is open-source and under the CC0-1.0 license.

 ## Contribute
 You can contribute to this project.
 Just open a pull-request and make your changes.
 Add, improve or correct features.